 The first exhibition, featuring Lowney and Coplin’s work, will open on First Friday, December 7.
 Lowney specializes in still-life paintings imbued with symbolism.
 Coplin creates primary large-scale paintings that highlight the contradictions in contemporary society, using history and humor to punctuate both the tragedy and joy inherent in the human condition.

-The couple met more than 30 years ago while studying art in New York City, and moved to Phoenix in 1985.
-For many years, they were part of an artist collective called East Side Art in Mesa, an art space comprising 10 studios, a framing shop, and an art supply store on a five-acre site.
+an artist collective called East Side Art in Mesa, an art space comprising 10 studios, a framing shop, and an art supply store on a five-acre site.
 Owner Katherine Leegate died in 1997, leaving the space to Coplin and Lowney.
 Recently, they sold it, and made the move to 11th Avenue.
 "We wanted to bring the dream to a new place," Coplin says.

 Their new space is farther west than other Phoenix galleries housed in renovated warehouse spaces, which include Bentley Gallery at Bentley Projects and Step Galley inside Grant Street Studios.
 But they're in good company.
 Recently.
 Walter Productions opened its massive Where?House gallery at North 21st Avenue south of McDowell.

 They’re hoping the gallery space will draw others to the area, and help develop a thriving art enclave that lifts the whole neighborhood economically, while creating a sense of community.
 Coplin gets to know the homeless people he sees walking nearby streets by inviting them to the studio, then painting their portraits while they share stories of their life and times.